Skip to Content

 10. Cash is Preferred

 When it comes to commerce, German people are pretty old-fashioned.
-Most restaurants and some small business owners only accept cash, even still to this day.
+Most restaurants and some small business owners only accept cash, even to this day.

 Foreignpolicy.com states that the country is “hopelessly addicted to cash.”
 This emphasizes the importance of traveling with multiple forms of payment.
 It’s a good rule of thumb for traveling the world in general.